hall's tōtara of the montane and subalpine zone

 Diet

-Produces small red berries (actually fleshy cones) that are eaten by native birds including kererū, tūī, and kākā.
-The berries are an important food source for forest birds, particularly in winter when other fruits are scarce.
-The seeds are dispersed by birds, helping the tree colonise new areas.
+Produces small red berries (fleshy cones) eaten by native birds including kererū, tūī, and kākā.
+Berries are an important food source, particularly in winter.
+Seeds are dispersed by birds, helping the tree colonise new areas.

 Habitat